zhulik/aiotractive/README.md

 Inspired by [home_assistant_tractive](https://github.com/Danielhiversen/home_assistant_tractive).

-Initially some code was borrowed from home_assistant_tractive, but in the end all of it was replaced with my own implementation.
+Initially some code was borrowed from home_assistant_tractive, but in the end all of it was replaced with my own implementations.

 The package is in active development. **Not all features available in the Tractive web app are implemented.**